Fortisque/cs172-notes/lecture-15/index.md

 ###Further reading

-(please suggest interesting and related material on Piazza if you have any!)
+Please suggest interesting and related material on Piazza if you have any!

-Arora and Barak's treatment of of the material can be found in chapter 2 of [their book on complexity](http://theory.cs.princeton.edu/complexity/book.pdf) and includes an interesting section on the implications of $$\mathbf{P}=\mathbf{NP}$$.
+Arora and Barak's treatment of of the material can be found in chapter 2 of [their book on complexity](http://theory.cs.princeton.edu/complexity/book.pdf) and includes an interesting section (2.7.3) on the implications of $$\mathbf{P}=\mathbf{NP}$$.